microservicios-ing-soft-v/.github/README.md

 - The **API Gateway** acts as a single entry point for the frontend.
 - Routes requests to backend services (`auth-api`, `todos-api`) based on URL paths.
+- Implements a **circuit breaker** pattern to handle failed requests: after a certain number of failed requests, the gateway prevents further requests and retries them after a delay.
 - Benefits:
   - Simplifies frontend client.
   - Centralizes authentication, logging, and routing.
   - Enables easier scalability and security.
+  - Provides a safeguard against backend failures.

 ### Health Check Pattern

 - Each microservice implements a **health check endpoint** (e.g., `/health`).
-- Azure Container Apps uses these endpoints to automatically:
+- Azure Virtual Machine uses these endpoints to automatically:
   - Monitor service health.
   - Restart unhealthy containers.
   - Route traffic only to healthy instances.